 Biography

 Dan had his debut single, "My Kind Of Road", make it to #1 on the Canadian Indie Country Countdown.
-More recently, he was nominated for Country Artist Of The Year at the Ottawa Faces Awards, and Songwriter of the Year at the Saskatchewan Country Music Awards for his song, "Whiskey Mood", co-written and released by Karissa Hoffart.
-He also enjoys performing and recording guitar tracks for many local artists, as well as producing in the studio.
+He recently won 2023 Country Artist Of The Year at the Ottawa Faces Awards.
+He was nominated to the 2nd ballot with co-writer Karissa Hoffart, for Songwriter of the Year at the Saskatchewan Country Music Awards for their song, "Whiskey Mood".
+He also enjoys performing, producing, and recording for many local artists.